Where To Stay In & Around Shiga Kogen?

 As Japan’s largest ski resort, Shiga Kogen is comprised of multiple ski areas with accommodation spread across a wide area.
 There are approximately 100 hotels or other accommodation options scattered throughout the resort.
 Ranging from large premium hotels to basic ski lodges, Shiga Kogen offers visitors plenty of choice and a little confusion, when choosing where to stay.
+On this page you will find the following information:

 The overall resort is comprised of 18 individual ski areas – some large, some small.
 Most are interconnected, combining to create Japan’s greatest expanse of skiable terrain.
 Four mountain peaks ascend above the valleys, providing skiers and snowboaders stunning vistas and Nagano’s best powder snow.
 While distinctly Japanese in character, Shiga Kogen’s size and topography- spread across valleys and between mountains – also gives the resort a somewhat European atmosphere.